Aral Şimşir: Return to Midtjylland

+After returning to Midtjylland, Şimşir increasingly established himself in the first-team squad.
 On 9 June 2023, Şimşir scored the lone goal in a 1–0 win over Viborg FF in the 2022–23 Danish Superliga European play-off match, securing a berth in the 2023–24 UEFA Europa Conference League.

-On 29 June 2023, Şimşir signed a new long-term contract with Midtjylland, keeping him at the club until 2028.
+Later that month he signed a long-term contract extension with Midtjylland until 2028.